k-srirama-srikar/hexor/README.md

 A program to encode text into hex or decode hex to text by using One-Time-Pad

 ## One Time Pad
-The One Time Pad is a symmetric cipher, i.e., there is a secret key shared between the two parties who are communicating, was developed by Gilbert Vernam back in 1917.
+The One Time Pad is a symmetric cipher, i.e., there is a secret key shared between the two parties who are communicating, that was developed by Gilbert Vernam back in 1917.
 <br>Although the idea is seemingly quite simple, it is quite secure and the proof of same is written below...
 <br><p> _c := E(k,m) = k_ $\oplus$ _m_ <br>  _D(k,c) = k_ $\oplus$ _c_ </p>
 where,<br>